Statement

 Everything alive is beautiful, but you can’t always see it.
-The endeavor of making it visible is worship.
+The endeavor of making it visible is a kind of worship.

 Recent Posts